 Visualization and Scientific Computing

 Through the deployment of high-performance computing systems, high-speed parallel data storage, high-speed network systems, and software consulting, INL enables science that matters.
-Modeling and simulation allows researchers to better understand materials, predict behavior of complex systems, and discover new technologies.
+Modeling and simulation allow researchers to better understand materials, predict behavior of complex systems, and discover new technologies.
 Conforming with best practices in other industries, the energy industry relies on computer modeling and simulation to understand performance and optimize design characteristics of complex systems such as nuclear reactors.
-INL resources include a SGI supercomputer system named Falcon, that is capable of performing 511 trillion mathematical operations every second.
+INL resources include an SGI supercomputer system named Falcon that can perform 511 trillion mathematical operations every second.

 Geospatial Analysis and Visualization

 INL’s geospatial capabilities include both software developers and geospatial analysts.
 Together they develop innovative, custom applications to meet data-access, visualization, sharing, and analytical needs that consist of web-based, stand-alone and enterprise-level systems.
 Analysts are working to enhance information-visualization capabilities for making quick and effective decisions.
 By integrating data into visual displays, spatial and temporal relationships, patterns and trends can be more easily identified.
 Experience spans data capture, processing and analysis associated with data collected from multiple satellite-based and airborne image and spectral collection systems.